 Goldendoodle Puppy Cut/Teddy Bear Cut

-This look can be achieved with a little practice if you are looking to groom your dog yourself.
+This look can be achieved with practice if you want to groom your dog yourself.
 Scissoring around the eyes and ears can sometimes be challenging.
 It does take a pro to get it right every time, but you can also learn with practice.

 - Easy to maintain